 ICCS is an A-rank conference in the CORE classification.

-Papers of up to 14 pages, written in English and complying with the Springer LNCS format, should be submitted electronically through the EasyChair submission system.
-Submission will open in the end of October.
+Papers of up to 14 pages, written in English and complying with the Springer LNCS format, should be submitted electronically through the EasyChair submission system:

 You are welcome to participate in one of the thematic tracks or in the Main Track (if your topic does not fit any particular, thematic track but still falls within the scope of the conference).
 During submission, you may select either a "Full/Short Paper" or a "Abstract Only" publication.
 By default, it will be an oral presentation.
 If you prefer to present a poster, please check the "Poster Presentation" option in the submission page.